 In recent years, AUTC members have made efforts to spread Extreme Ironing back out into the world.
 While Iron Fist has taken it back to its homeland in the UK, and has been witnessed ironing in the middle of frozen Scottish lochs, rumours have reached our shores of a strange form we assume to be High Temperature, mounting Swiss Alps in the name of Extreme Ironing.

-The club looks forward to further additions to this great history, and hopes that further members will get to experience the glorious thrills and satisfaction of well-pressed adventures.
+The club looks forward to further additions to this great legacy, and hopes that further members will get to experience the glorious thrills and satisfaction of well-pressed adventures.